opyau21/65-Keyboard/README.md

 ## Summary
   Creating a 65% Keyboard from scratch without any prior engineering knowledge.

+## Known Issues
+* Current Prod PCB does not have thermal copper pour for AMS1117-3.3.
+Thus RGB brightness needs to be tuned down to prevent component failure.
+Change this for v2.

 ## Next steps:
   * Write Software for ESP32 S3 Mini 1 and STM32